solidjs-community/solid-primitives/packages/mouse/README.md

 1.0.0

-Eelease as a Stage-2 primitive.
+Release as a Stage-2 primitive.

+1.0.1

+Updated util and event-listener dependencies.

 </details>